gaultier/blog/a_million_ways_to_data_race_in_go.md

 ```

 The reason why is because the data and the mutex guarding it do not have the same 'lifetime'.
-The `pricingInfo` map is global and exists from the very start of the program to the end.
-But the mutex `infoMtx` exists for the duration of the HTTP handler (and thus HTTP requests).
+The `pricingInfo` map is global and exists from the start of the program to the end.
+But the mutex `infoMtx` exists only for the duration of the HTTP handler (and thus HTTP requests).
+We effectively have 1 map and N mutexes, none of them shared between HTTP handlers.
+So HTTP handlers cannot synchronize access to the map.

 The intent of the code was (I think) to do a deep clone of the pricing information at the beginning of the HTTP handler in `NewPricingService`.
 Unfortunately, Go does a shallow copy of structures and thus each `PricingService` instance ends up sharing the same underlying `plans` map, which is this global map.
 It could be that for a long time, it worked because the `PricingInfo` struct did not yet contain the map (in the real code it contains a lot of `int`s and `string`s which are value types and will be copied correctly by a shallow copy), and the map was only added later.

+This data race is akin to copying a mutex by value when passing it to a function, which then locks it.
+This does no synchronization at all since a copy of the mutex is being locked - no mutex is shared between concurrent units.

 In any event, the fix is to align the lifetime of the data and the mutex:

-- We can keep the map global and make the mutex also global, or
+- We can keep the map global and make the mutex also global, so that it is shared by every HTTP handler, thus we have 1 map and 1 mutex; or
-- We make the map scoped to the HTTP handler by implementing a deep clone function
+- We make the map scoped to the HTTP handler by implementing a deep clone function, thus we have N maps and N mutexes

 I went with the second approach in the real code because it seemed to be the original intent: